cyberark/identity-sample-java/EXECUTIVE_SUMMARY.md

 # Executive Summary

 ## Name
-CyberArk Identity Sample Demo Web Application
+CyberArk Identity Sample Web Application

 ## Functionality
-CyberArk Identity Sample Demo web application shows all the possible variations of CyberArk Identity Products.
+CyberArk Identity Sample web application shows all the possible variations of CyberArk Identity Products.
 This app uses Java Spring backend and Angular frontend.

 ## Business Purpose
 This is just to showcase the capabilities of the CyberArk Identity Products.